The six main types of child abuse are:

 Failing to provide a child or young person with basic physical and emotional necessities, harming them or putting them at risk of harm.

-For example, keeping the best young player on-field to win the game despite having an injury or making children play in excessive heat.
+For example, keeping the best young player on-field to win the game despite having an injury or making children play or train in excessive heat.
+Over-training young athletes and/or denying a child their basic rights (access to toilets, water and food).

 These definitions and indicators have been included as a guide only.
 They do not replace the need for consultation with professionals who work in the area of child abuse.